elias123tre/passport_booker_se/README.md

    Install python from official source: https://www.python.org/downloads/
    Check the box for `Add Python 3.x to PATH` if it appears

-   If you get stuck on this step, search for how to install python your operating system
+   If you get stuck on this step, search for how to install python for your operating system

 2. Install playwright: